sinefabula/reexec/README.md

 	"ssh_path": "ssh",
 ```

 SSH command line options.
 Should be self-explanatory.
-Note these will be overriden (not appended!) by the per-server settings.
+Note these will be overridden (not appended!) by the per-server settings.
 ```javascript
 	"ssh_options": "",
 ```